seahug/pcph/README.md

 network-related packages is [notoriously difficult][network-windows], though not impossible, on Windows.

+Note that you can also follow the [official instructions][official] from the online version of the book.

 ### <a name="cabal-sandbox"></a>Install and build using a Cabal sandbox

 This approach assumes that you have a working installation of [GHC][ghc]